Grendahl/t-rex-faq/README.md

 Alternatively, you can add them in the WebUI if you are using a config file.
 [WebUI Wiki](https://github.com/trexminer/T-Rex/wiki/WebUI)

 ## How do I run T-Rex as an administrator?
-There are several methods, but the most common way is to right click the T-Rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator", then click OK.
+There are several methods, but the most common way is to right click the t-rex.exe file, select Properties, select the Compatibility tab, and check the Settings box for "Run this program as an administrator", then click OK.

 For Linux users you will need to use a priviledged account with ```sudo``` access or the root user. *It is highly discouraged to run any application under the root account; please use sudo if available!*